Skip to Content

 ESPN Keeps Asking For Provider: How To Watch Live Viewing

-ESPN Plus alone will not allow you to bypass the provider request, as it is an add-on subscription to the standard ESPN service.
+ESPN Plus alone will not allow you to bypass the provider request, as it is an add-on subscription to its standard service.

-With this easy-to-follow guide, we’ll delve into why ESPN keeps asking for a provider, and how you can gain access to the live channels without cable.
+In this post, I’ll explain why it keeps asking you for a provider and how you can gain access to the live channels without cable.

 Why is my ESPN asking for a TV provider?

-In order to watch ESPN’s live channels, you will need to have a paid TV subscription.
-This can either be cable, satellite or a live streaming service.
+To watch ESPN’s live channels, you will need to have a paid TV subscription.
+This can either be cable, satellite, or a live streaming service.
 When you try and log into your ESPN account, the app will ask you to input your provider’s details.
 Although ESPN will ask you for these details, it does not have to be cable TV information.

-Can you use the ESPN app without a TV provider?
+But can you use it app without a TV provider?

 The six streaming services that you’ll be able to use to gain access to the live ESPN library include;